 An App Store chargeback is when a cardholder disputes a charge on their credit or debit card for an app download or transaction made within a mobile app on Google Play or Apple's App Store.

 As with other chargeback types, the card issuer will investigate the claim when a consumer initiates an App Store chargeback.
 If the claim is valid, the card issuer will reverse the transaction, giving a full refund to the cardholder.
-The app developer, on their side, will lose the revenue from the sale and may incur additional administrative costs, including chargeback fees, if they wish to accept the chargeback.
+The app developer will lose the revenue from the sale.
+They may incur additional administrative costs, including chargeback fees if they wish to accept the chargeback.

 IAP chargebacks occur when the consumer claims that the purchase was unauthorized, fraudulent, or made in error.
 In such cases, the sources of grievance include virtual currency, like coins or gems, paid app features like ads removal, bonuses, or exclusive objects like optimized player health, player appearance enhancements, or options to circumvent time-limited functionality.